PetraOleum/2016-Notes/Cellular Regulation.markdown

 Related: BRDU is a nucleotide analogue that gets incorporated into replicating DNA, so can be used to detect replicating cells.
 This only marks cells using S phase.
 Stains green.

-Phosphohistidane H3?
-Stains red.
+Phosphohistidine H3 (pH3) stains red.
 Stains only during M phase.

 ## Footnotes